 If you decide to spend the night nearby, I recommend looking at options in either Fisherman's Wharf or the Marina District.

-The options in Fisherman's Wharf range from higher end hotels such as the Fairmont Hotel in Ghirardelli Square to the lesser expensive Travelodge.
+The options in Fisherman's Wharf range from higher-end hotels, such as the Fairmont Hotel in Ghirardelli Square, to the less expensive Travelodge.
 Click here for some of my top recommendations.

 Another great option is to stay in the Marina.
 The great thing about this district is that you can find a number of inexpensive motels that offer free parking.
 This will allow you to leave the car at the hotel and use public transit for the night.

 One of the best places to look for tickets around San Francisco is on Goldstar.
-They offer tour, event, theater, and other tickets at up to 50% off.
-You can save on your SF Bay Cruise, entrance to several of SF's top festivals, and great deals on tickets to the theater.
+They offer tickets at up to 50% off.
+You can save on your SF Bay Cruise, entrance to several of SF's top festivals, and tickets to the theater.

 You have several options to get to the Fort Mason Center.
-Here are some of the best options.
+Here are some of the best:

 In addition to festivals and events, you will find other fun activities at the Fort Mason Center.
-You will find two free museums, art galleries and a few other fun shops to explore.
+There are also two free museums, art galleries, and a few other fun shops to explore.
 Click here for more activities at the Fort Mason Center and for their full schedule of upcoming events.

-SF Theater: If you love the theater, then head over to my calendar to find the best performances scheduled this weekend.
-SF attracts large, Broadway plays such as The Book of Mormon, Wicked, and The Lion King.
-You will also find dozens of small, intimate performances throughout the city.
+SF Theater: If you love the theater, then check out my calendar to find the best performances scheduled for this weekend.
+SF attracts large Broadway plays such as The Book of Mormon, Wicked, and The Lion King.
+You will also find dozens of small, independent performances throughout the city.
 Click here for details.

 Free Walking Tours: One of the best ways to learn more about San Francisco is on a free walking tour given by the SF Public Library.
 These two-hour tours cover everything from the most important events in SF's history to hidden gems in some of the top districts around the city.
-Click here for a list of tours scheduled on Memorial Weekend.
+Click here for a list of tours scheduled this weekend.

-Concerts: If you love live music, then check out a concert this weekend in San Francisco.
-Every day of the week, you will find several performances at places such as The Fillmore, the Warfield, and the Independent.
+Concerts: If you love live music, then attend a concert this weekend in San Francisco.
+You will find several performances at famous venues such as the Fillmore, the Warfield, and the Independent.
 Click here for this month's full schedule.

-SF Giants: This May, the SF Giants have more than a dozen home games.
-They play several teams such as the Colorado Rockies, Toronto Blue Jays, and Chicago Cubs.
-Click here for the full May Giants Schedule.
+SF Giants: This April, the SF Giants have more than a dozen home games.
+They play several teams such as the Arizona Diamondbacks, Colorado Rockies, LA Dodgers, and San Diego Padres.
+Click here for the full April Giants schedule.BACK TO TOP